nayanrabiul/Emotion-Sharing-website/README.md

-# Blog Frontend - Jukto Interview 2023
+# Emotional Connection

-This is a blog frontend app built for Jukto interview assignment.
+This is a blog frontend app built to emphasizes the importance of connection between peopl.

 ## Demo
 https://prefertochose.netlify.app